Mast cell activation syndrome (MCAS)

 • Aspirin – blocks prostaglandins

-• Leukotriene antagonists – such as zafirlukast, montelukast, prescribed for respiratory spasm, skin reactions and swelling.
+• Leukotriene antagonists – such as zafirlukast and montelukast, are prescribed for respiratory spasms, skin reactions and swelling.

 • Corticosteroids – controls malabsorption, the build-up of fluid in the abdomen (ascites), bone pain and to prevent anaphylaxis.